Online Degrees Blog Social difficulties in autism

 • Mental health issues

-Individuals with autism spectrum disorder (ASD) commonly experience challenges in social communication and interaction, as well as exhibit restricted or repetitive behaviors or interests.
+Individuals with autism commonly experience challenges in social communication and interaction, as well as exhibit restricted or repetitive behaviors or interests.

-Additionally, individuals with ASD may demonstrate unique patterns of learning, movement, or attention.
-For some with ASD, these characteristics can present significant challenges in daily life.1
+Additionally, individuals with autism may demonstrate unique patterns of learning, movement, or attention.
+For some with autism, these characteristics can present significant challenges in daily life.1

-Early signs of ASD may include but are not limited to:
+Early signs of autism may include but are not limited to:

 • Difficulty establishing and maintaining eye contact